 A psychedelic guide differs from a trip sitter in that they’ll take a more active role in guiding the psychedelic experience, whereas the main focus of a trip sitter is harm reduction.

-1. Make use of Legal Resources
+1. Legal Resources

 If you suffer from issues such as PTSD, depression, OCD, or anxiety, you may be particularly interested in clinical trials.
 You may even find a clinical trial suitable for unique conditions like cluster headaches, Parkinson’s disease psychosis, or hepatic impairment.
 Some are even studying the effects of psychedelics on healthy participants.